akostrik/stage_telegram_python/README.md

 The appication does O(N) OpenAI requests and O(N*K) MongoDB requests, where N is the total numbre of messages, K is the nuber of followed channels

 The server 1 is written in Python, because:
-- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist)
+- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like telethon, DateTime, requests, pymongo, openai
 - Python is a rather easy language, partly because it frees the memory automatically

 The user interface is written in Vue.js, because its programming model is adapted to efficiently develop user interfaces, be they simple or complex [^3], it has a simple syntax and intuitive documentation and suits for smaller projects and novice developers [^7]